Walberton – St Mary

 The aisles were rebuilt in the late C14 or C15, though by the late C19 only the east window of the north aisle with two lights of panelled tracery remained.
 Inside, the upper rood-stair opening of the same date is over the easternmost arch on the south side.
 In the C17 and C18 the aisles were rebuilt with dormers for galleries and square-headed windows, as Adelaide Tracy and the Burrell Collection drawing (1790) show.
 The outline of a square-headed west doorway is probably also of this period.

-By 1875 £750 had been spent on restoration (PP 125), probably of the chancel.
-New glass, ordered in 1865 (see below) may give the latest possible date, though no architect is recorded.
-E Christian made further repairs in 1894 (CDG 13 (1895) p12).
+By 1875 £750 had been spent on restoration (PP 125) and new glass, ordered in 1865 (see below) may give a date.
+In view of the later treatment of the nave, it is likely that work was concentrated on the chancel though Sir Stephen Glynne at his visit in 1872 (SRS 101 p297) noted that the seating was open (i e recent).
+No architect is recorded and E Christian made further repairs in 1894 (CDG 13 (1895) p12).
 He rebuilt the east wall, but left a large amount of old work.
 The nave was not touched until 1903.
 The architect, R T Creed (WSRO Par 202/4/6), fell foul of a storm of protest (see for example 3), though many mid-Victorians had done worse.
 He replaced the aisles, basing his work on the surviving C14 or C15 window.
 This shows a change in taste, for an earlier generation would almost certainly have chosen the C13 style, irrespective of what was there previously.
 The walls were refaced in hard flint and the roof and belfry (replicating the previous one, including the substantial timber frame inside) were replaced.
 The new west window in C16 style has a segmental head.
 The interior walls and stonework were scraped.
 The west end was adapted as a meeting room and vestries in 1992-93 (VCH 5(1) p242).

 Fittings and monuments